-What we often think of as a black and white image might not really be black and white.
+What we often think of as a black and white image is not really black and white.
 Rather it is made up of many shades of grey ranging from white through to black.
 A greyscale image has only one channel.
-This channel has 256 values from 0 (black) to 255 (white).
+This channel has 255 values from 0 (black) to 255 (white).
 Photoshop can also be set to show greyscale value as a percentage, where 0% is white and 100% is black.